-NeuStart Psychiatry & TMS
+NEUSTART PSYCHIATRY & TMS

 NeuStart is a privately-owned comprehensive mental health outpatient practice located in Oregon.
-From 2020 to 2022, NeuStart increased the number of physical locations from two to four clinics, treating over 2500 patients.
+From 2020 to 2022, NeuStart increased the number of physical locations from two to four clinics, treating over 2,500 patients.
 NeuStart serves a diverse patient population aged seven to 75, many diagnosed with severe and persistent mental illness.
 NeuStart's mental health workforce consists of one psychiatrist, 14 psychiatric mental health nurse practitioners, one family nurse practitioner, two clinical psychologists, two licensed clinical social workers, one licensed professional counselor, two art therapists, one marriage and family counselor, four professional counseling associates, and two student therapists.
-This robust group of mental health practitioners provides psychiatry and psychology services both in a clinic and in remote setting throughout Oregon.
+This robust group of mental health practitioners provides psychiatry and psychology clinical services both in-person and virtually throughout Oregon.
 NeuStart's treatment capabilities include traditional psychiatric and psychotherapy services, medication management, ketamine injections, and transcranial magnetic stimulation (TMS).
-Supporting the provider services is a team of schedulers, scribes, front-line staff, and billing specialists to ensure smooth clinical operations.
+A team of schedulers, scribes, front-line staff, and billing specialists supports the provider services to ensure smooth clinical operations.

 The founders of NeuStart initially identified a gap in their local communities for insurance-based mental health services.
-Although some free clinics and private pay clinics offered availability, those patients with health insurance could not find clinics accepting new patients with their insurance type.
+Although some free and private pay clinics offered availability, those patients with health insurance could not find clinics accepting new patients with their insurance type.
 NeuStart opened under the directive to work with insurance companies to treat those insured patients requesting mental health services.
 The simple premise that as long as patients call for services, NeuStart will continue to hire and grow to meet their patient's needs is the basis of NeuStart's business model.
 NeuStart's mantra, Feel Better Sooner, reflects the underlying attitude to treat mental illness and restore a patient's ability to have a meaningful, fulfilling life.
 The typical course of treatment is less than nine months, with many recovering and returning to a life worth living within four to six months.